The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

-where the dual process $(l_t)_{t\ge0}$ behaves as explained above, starting in $l_0=(l_0^1, l_0^2)$ with particles of colour 1 located in $(x_1, \dots, x_n)$ and particles of colour 2 in $(x_{n+1}, \dots, x_{n+m})$, respectively. \end{lemma} Note that if $u_0=v_0\equiv 1$ the first factor in the expectation of the right-hand side equals $1$.
-Also note that for second mixed moments, the duality simplifies considerably: In this case, the dual process is started from two particles of different colour, which by the definition of the process will retain their respective colour for all time (type changes can only occur if two particles of the same colour meet).
+Note that if $u_0=v_0\equiv1$, the first factor in the expectation of the right-hand side equals $1$.
+Also note that for second mixed moments, the duality simplifies considerably: In this case, the dual process is started from two particles of different color, which by the definition of the process will retain their respective color for all time (color changes can only occur if two particles of the same color meet).
 Introducing two independent Brownian motions $(B^i_t)_{t\ge0}$, $i=1,2$, with intersection local time $(L^{1,2}_t)_{t\ge0}$, equation \eqref{eq:dual} can thus be written as

 where here and in the following we will label the Brownian motions according to their starting positions from left to right.